Showing Collections: 241 - 270 of 3584

 Dates: 1915-ca 1997, 2013; Majority of material found within 1937-1945

-Overview Contains the correspondence between Mrs. Augusta Ellis Johnson, a Jewish American citizen living in Lima, Peru, and General Alvin P. Horey, United States Minister to Peru, asking American intervention for the release of her 14 year old son Joseph who was forcibly baptized on October 27, 1868, by Dr. Jose Jesus Aylbon, curat of St. Marcelo, and abducted by the Spanish friars of the Convent of the Descalzos.
+Overview Contains the correspondence between Mrs. Augusta Ellis Johnson, a Jewish American citizen living in Lima, Peru, and General Alvin P. Horey, United States Minister to Peru.
+In this correspondence, Ellis Johnson asks Gen. Horey for help securing the release of her 14 year old son, Joseph who was forcibly baptized on October 27, 1868 by Dr. Jose Jesus Aylbon--curat of St. Marcelo--and abducted by the Spanish friars of the Convent of the Descalzos.
 The dispensation of the incident is not known.

-Overview A deed of sale for a piece of property in Charleston witnessed by Cohen, a notary public.
+Abstract This collection contains a deed of sale for a piece of property in Charleston, South Carolina.
+It is witnessed by Augustus E. Cohen, Notary Public.

 Identifier: AR 25852